 Salary vs. Hourly: Which One Actually Pays More?

-When you're evaluating a job offer or thinking about your career path, the salary vs. hourly question comes up a lot.
-On the surface it seems simple — one pays a fixed amount, the other pays by the hour.
-But the real answer involves overtime rules, benefits, job security, tax treatment, and lifestyle factors that can dramatically shift which one is better for you.
+When evaluating a job offer or thinking about your career path, the salary vs. hourly question comes up a lot.
+On the surface it seems simple โ one pays a fixed amount, the other pays by the hour.
+But the real answer involves overtime rules, benefits, taxes, and lifestyle factors that can dramatically shift which one is better for you.

 The Basic Difference